Click here to download the revised Standards for Accreditation, effective January 1, 2021.

 4.8 The institution undertaking substantive changes (e.g., the initiation of degrees at a higher or lower level, off-campus programs, programs that substantially broaden the scope of the academic offerings, distance learning programs, correspondence education programs, competency- and mastery-based programs, contractual relationships involving courses and programs, academic programs overseas) demonstrates its capacity to undertake and sustain such initiatives and to assure that the new academic programming meets the standards of quality of the institution and the Commission’s Standards and policies.
 In keeping with Commission policy, the institution initiating substantive changes seeks Commission approval prior to implementation.
 The institution recognizes and takes account of the increased demands on resources made by programs offered at a higher degree level.

 4.9 When programs are eliminated or program requirements are changed, the institution makes appropriate arrangements for enrolled students so that they may complete their education with a minimum of disruption.
+In the case of program elimination, the institution prepares a teach-out plan consistent with Commission policy.
+(See also Policy on Teach-out Plans and Teach-out Agreements)

 4.10 If the institution depends on resources outside its direct control (for example, classrooms, information resources, information technology, testing sites), a written agreement ensures the reasonable continued availability of those resources.
 Clear descriptions of the circumstances and procedures for the use of such resources are readily available to students who require them.
 (See also 7.21)